Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games: Details for Data Augmentation

 \section{Details for Data Augmentation}

-To increase the diversity of our training dataset and mitigate overfitting risks, we applied a data augmentation strategy focused on the system prompt.
+\textbf{Prompting Details.} To increase the diversity of our training dataset and avoid overfitting risks, we applied a data augmentation strategy focused on the system prompt.
 The original dataset was constructed by rolling out the same game prompt multiple times in the environment to collect assistant responses.
-The system prompt remained static, and the user prompt exhibited some variation due to changes in game state, though these were constrained to a fixed format where only specific values changed.
+The system prompt remains static, and the user prompt exhibits variations due to changes in game state, though these were constrained to a fixed format where only specific values changed.

 To address this issue, we performed augmentation on the system prompt, which contains general information such as the LLM's role, game rules, and behavioral guidelines.
 Since the user prompt was dependent on dynamic game states, modifying it risked introducing inconsistencies or hallucinations.
 Therefore, we chose to keep the user prompt fixed during augmentation.